The Facts

 Gain physical skills – facing additional challenges if their diet is poor

-We should invest in supporting vulnerable parents to provide their children with a strong early childhood that lays the foundations for a positive future.
+We should invest in supporting vulnerable parents to give their children a strong early childhood that lays the foundations for a positive future.

 When we fail to do that, we don’t save any money.
-We just pay in other ways.
-We pay for foster care, mental health care, juvenile detention or welfare.
-Often that costs far more than preventive, early intervention programs like A Brave Life.
-The London School of Economics estimates the cost of this lost opportunity in England is at least £16.13 billion per year.
-Let that sink in.
+We just pay in other ways — through foster care, mental health services, juvenile detention, welfare, or homelessness.
+Often those costs far exceed those of preventive, early-intervention programs like A Brave Life.

 A Brave Life steps in